wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-multi-node/generate_certificates.rst

      # tar -cvf certs.tar *
      # mv ~/certs/certs.tar ~/

 #.
-Copy ``certs.tar`` to all the servers of the distributed deployment.
+Copy ``certs.tar`` to all the servers of the distributed deployment including Wazuh indexer, Wazuh server and Wazuh interface nodes.
 This can be done by using, for example, ``scp``.

 #.
-If rhe Wazuh indexer will be installed on this node, keep the certificates file.
+If other Wazuh components will be installed on this node, keep the certificates file.
 Otherwise, if the file is already copied to all the instances of the distributed deployment, remove it to increase security  ``rm -f certs.tar``.

 ..
 End of include file